*Updated May 2021

 Ajit tells you that he still owns eight percent of XYZ Software and remains friends with XYZ’s chief executive officer (CEO) and majority shareholder.
 XYZ Software is a fully operational, stand-alone company with over twenty employees and good financials.
 Could Ajit qualify for an L-1 visa?

 Maybe.
 For example, you might consider asking Ajit to reach out to his CEO friend at XYZ Software to see if the CEO would take a fifty percent interest in the U.S. startup.
-This arrangement would meet the L-1 requirements for qualifying relationship because XYZ Software would be, at the time of filing the L-1 petition, controlled by the same individual who controls the U.S. startup (the Indian CEO would own fifty percent of both companies).
+This arrangement would meet the L-1 requirements for a qualifying relationship because XYZ Software would be, at the time of filing the L-1 petition, controlled by the same individual who controls the U.S. startup (the Indian CEO would own fifty percent of both companies).
 This corporate restructuring would also work if XYZ Software controlled fifty percent of the U.S. startup.

-Under these facts, Ajit would also meet the “one out of prior three years” requirement.
+Under these facts, Ajit would also meet the “one year employed abroad out of the prior three years” requirement.
 Ajit has been in the United States for two years: one as an MBA student and one in OPT status.
 At the time of filing, when you count back three years, Ajit was working in India as an executive for XYZ Software.
 When he left to go to school in the United States, he had worked for XYZ Software for at least one year.

-- TN Visas for Canadian and Mexican Entrepreneurs
+TN for Canadian and Mexican Entrepreneurs24

 - You haven’t completed college;